 Heading to Upper Bavaria?
 Check out this scenic town of Dachau that is within the region.
-It is a charming town blessed with spectacular sceneries of nature and a historic town that is home to an array of historical landmarks and architecture.
+It is a charming town blessed with spectacular landscapes of nature and a historic town that is home to an array of historical landmarks and architecture.

 The town brings you back in time, from the historic structures built and still standing in town to the classical and ancient ambiance it gives as you stroll on its streets, which is a delightful and incredible experience to remember.

-- Best Things to do in Dachau, Germany
+- Best Things to Do in Dachau, Germany

 - Dachau Concentration Camp Memorial Site

 - Bezirksmuseum Dachau

 - What is Dachau used for now?

 - Can I visit Dachau on my own?

 - Is there any private walking tour available?

 - What else should I know about visiting Dachau?